Shape of You: Release

 On 6 January 2017, when hosting The Radio 1 Breakfast Show, Sheeran revealed that "Shape of You" was written with Rihanna in mind.
 On 4 January 2017, Sheeran uploaded a six-second teaser video of a blue background to social media, with lyrics "the club isn't the best place to find a lover", which is the first line of "Shape of You".
 To further tease the release, Sheeran and his label used a sponsored Snapchat lens filter with 30 seconds of the song to increase buzz among the general public.

 Composition

+"Shape of You" has been characterised as pop, dancehall, and tropical house, with "strummy acoustics".
+"Shape of You" is written in the key of D-flat minor with a tempo of 96 beats per minute.
+The song is composed in common time (4/4 time), and follows a basic chord progression of Cm–Fm–A–B (i–iv–VI–VII), and Sheeran's vocals span from G3 to G5.
+It has a tresillo rhythm.